Build A T-14

 So, with all that said, let's build a T-14.

-As you notice in the opening picture at the top of this page, the T-14 is a 4 sectioned house, having two different height sections.
-Two have 3 compartments and two have 4 compartments, thus T-14.
+As you notice in the opening photo at the top of this page, the T-14 is a 4 sectioned house, having two different height sections.
+Two have 3 compartments and two have 4 compartments.
 This allows you to put all 4 of them close together in a cluster on a single pole.
 Hence, from this point on, they will be called the 'short' and 'tall' boxes, respectively.

 The dimensions for the sides for the 'short' boxes are 11 1/4" wide x 22 1/2" tall.
 (4 ea are required).